What to Serve With Italian Sausage Sandwiches?

 1. Potato Salad

 A potato sale is excellent if you want to serve Italian sausage sandwiches.
 Add a delicious and classic potato salad to your sandwich, or try it as a side dish.
-Cut medium-sized potatoes into cubes.
-Boil the cubed potatoes for 10 minutes, until fork tender.

 1. Toss them with the mayonnaise mixture.